KVSKOrg/dellemcansible/docs/CONTRIBUTING.md

 #### Code build/test/coverage

-[GitHub action](https://github.com/dell/<<Action link>>) that runs unit tests and checks that the code coverage of each package meets a configured threshold (currently 90%).
+[GitHub action](https://github.com/ansible-collections/dellemc.enterprise_sonic/actions) that runs unit tests automatically and checks that the code coverage of each package meets a configured threshold (currently 90%).
 An error is flagged if a given pull request does not meet the test coverage threshold and blocks the pull request from being merged.
+When it fails, it is expected that the contributor will look into the log, understand the problem and resolve the issue.

 ## Code Reviews